MicrosoftDocs/sql-docs/docs/tools/visual-studio-code/mssql-query-history.md

 ### Open query

-The "open query" option will open a new query editor window populated with the query text from the query executed and using the connection of that query.
+The **Open query** option opens a new query editor window populated with the query text from the query executed, using the connection of that query.

 ### Run query

-The "run query" option will do the same thing as Open Query but will additionally run the statement immediately.
+The **Run query** option does the same thing as **Open query** but will additionally run the statement immediately.

 ### Delete

-The "delete" option will permanently delete the selected history row.
+The **Delete** option permanently deletes the selected history row.

 ## Query History management